lix-byte/Image-retrieval-based-EfficientNet-B0/README.md

 ## Usage
   * Install with `pip install efficientnet_pytorch`.
 For more information, please go to https://github.com/lukemelas/EfficientNet-PyTorch
   * In `main.py`,To modify related parameters, please change the path of the training set and test set to your own path.
 This file is mainly for classification training to obtain a model suitable for your own data set.
+  * `extract_feats.py`.
+Modify your own database path (database to be retrieved), and then run the program, the characteristics of all pictures in the database will be stored in a dictionary for later retrieval.
+  *